Fi3/KyVe/readme.md

 Keys and value are byte strings and are encoded with [RLP Recursive Length Prefix.](https://github.com/ethereum/wiki/wiki/RLP)

-The db is encoded in a bytes string where the firsts 16 bytes are reserved for save the firt and last node positions.
+The db is encoded in a bytes string where the firsts 24 bytes are reserved for save the first and last node positions and for a magic number (sanity check).
 All the following bytes are the nodes.

 The first 16 bytes are the header, the header is composed by:
 1. First 8 bytes = byte position of the head node encoded in big endian with leading 0.
 00 00 00 00 00 00 00 01 is 1;